pymupdf/PyMuPDF/docs/app1.rst

 :meth:`TextPage.extractDICT` (or *Page.get_text("dict", sort=False)*) output fully reflects the structure of a *TextPage* and provides image content and position detail (*bbox* -- boundary boxes in pixel units) for every block, line and span.
 Images are stored as *bytes* for DICT output and base64 encoded strings for JSON output.

-For a visuallization of the dictionary structure have a look at :ref:`textpagedict`.
+For a visualization of the dictionary structure have a look at :ref:`textpagedict`.

 Here is how this looks like::